Skip to content

 • Diff.
 The dual-write coordinator can find the right shared row when later UPDATEs fire (e.g. when a run finishes and we update its terminal status).

-Why these three
+Why these four

 Failure Guard